WICG/scheduling-apis/README.md

 TODO: Add link to repo.

+#### 4. Clean read (phase) after layout
+Interleaved reads and writes of dom result in layout thrashing.
+Today this is tackled with scheduling patterns like [fast-dom](https://github.com/wilsonpage/fastdom) and enforcement that goes along with this such as [strict-dom](https://github.com/wilsonpage/strictdom).
+Ideally, the read phase would occur immediately after style and layout have finished; and this would be followed by the write phase (default).

-#### 4. Propagating scheduling Context for async work
+#### 5. Propagating scheduling Context for async work
+A mechanism to inherit and propagate scheduling priority across related async calls: fetches, promises etc.
 Similar in spririt to zone.js.
-We need a way to inherit and propagate scheduling priority across async things: fetches, promises etc.

 TODO: Add link to repo.